-ACCOUNTS TO BE FURNISHED
+19. ACCOUNTS TO BE FURNISHED

-The Municipality must furnish each person liable for the payment of a rate with a written account specifying:
+- (1) The Municipality must furnish each person liable for the payment of a rate with a written account specifying:

-- The amount due for rates payable;
+- (a) The amount due for rates payable;

-- ii) The date on or before which the amount is payable;
+- (b) The date on or before which the amount is payable;

-- ii) How the amount was calculated;
+- (c) How the amount was calculated;

-- iii) The market value of the property;
+- (d) The market value of the property;

-- iv) Phasing in discount if applicable.
+- (e) Phasing in discount if applicable.

-The person liable for payment of the rates remains liable for such payment whether or not such person has received a written account from the Municipality.
+- (2) The person liable for payment of the rates remains liable for such payment whether or not such person has received a written account from the Municipality.
 If the person concerned has not received a written account, he/she must make the necessary enquiries from the Municipality.

-PART 17 REGULAR REVIEW PROCESS
+20. REGULAR REVIEW PROCESS